storacha/learnyouw3up/problems/2-cat-gifs/problem.md

 **Let's Get Started!**

-We're going to transform your cat memes into content-addressed data, upload them to web3.storage, and print out their unique CID (Content Identifier).
+Download a meme locally (or use the one that you already have!), upload them to web3.storage, and print out their unique CID (Content Identifier).
 Once you downloaded the last meme your friend sent you, continue with:

 **1. Create a New File**
 Create a _new_ file, like `ex3.mjs`.
 **2. Import w3up and create the client**
 Import the w3up library and create the client as before.
-**3. Instal the `files-from-path`**
+**3. Instal the `files-from-path` module**
 It helps read files from your local file system and transforms file paths into a format that can be uploaded to web3.storage.
-Without this module, you’d be stuck doing all the heavy lifting of file reading and formatting.
-And who has time for it in this economy?
+Without this module, you’d be stuck doing all the heavy lifting of file reading and formatting - who has time for that in this economy?
-Install `npm install files-from-path` and import
+Install `npm install files-from-path` and import:

 ```js
 import { filesFromPaths } from 'files-from-path'